needle-mirror/com.unity.remote-config-runtime/Documentation~/CodeIntegration.md

     // Declare any Settings variables you’ll want to configure remotely: public int enemyVolume;
     public float enemyHealth;
     public float enemyDamage;

-    // RemoteConfigService.Instance.FetchConfigs() must be called with the attributes structs (empty or with custom attributes) to initiate the WebRequest.
+    // The Remote Config package depends on Unity's authentication and core services.
+    // These dependencies require a small amount of user code for proper configuration. async Task InitializeRemoteConfigAsync()
+    {
+            // initialize handlers for unity game services await UnityServices.InitializeAsync();

+            // options can be passed in the initializer, e.g if you want to set AnalyticsUserId or an EnvironmentName use the lines from below:
+            // var options = new InitializationOptions()
+            // .SetEnvironmentName("testing")
+            // .SetAnalyticsUserId("test-user-id-12345");
+            // await UnityServices.InitializeAsync(options);

+            // remote config requires authentication for managing environment information if (!AuthenticationService.Instance.IsSignedIn)
+            {
+                await AuthenticationService.Instance.SignInAnonymouslyAsync();
+            }
+    }

-    async void Awake () {
+    async Task Awake () {
         // In this example, you will fetch configuration settings on Awake.
     }

-    // Create a function to set your variables to their keyed values: void ApplyRemoteSettings (ConfigResponse configResponse) {
+    // Create a function to set your variables to their keyed values: void ApplyRemoteConfig (ConfigResponse configResponse) {
         // You will implement this in the final step.
     }
 }